tympanicblock61/hologram-spammer/README.md

 # Meteor hologram spammer

-hologram spammer from shadow client ported to meteor as a addon
+hologram spammer from shadow client ported to meteor and holoImage command from cofee ported to meteor

 ### How to use:
 - run ./gradlew build